DCMaxxx/SimpleContact/README.md

 To do
 -------
-+ Add a first launch tutorial
++ Check for iOS 6 compatibility